Harry Reid remembered as a fighter, skilled Senate dealmaker

 An accomplished amateur boxer in his teens, Reid often was seen ringside at title fights in Las Vegas.
 He said meeting Muhammad Ali was one of his greatest thrills.
 He also was a big baseball fan and could recite details about the careers of individual players.

-His Latter-day Saints faith meant Reid sometimes sided with Nevada’s social conservatives.
+His Mormon faith meant Reid sometimes sided with Nevada’s social conservatives.
 Besides defending gun rights and opposing abortion, he said he believed marriage should be between a man and a woman but that states should decide whether it’s legal for same-sex couples to marry.

 On the other hand, Reid enjoyed strong support from environmentalists on most issues, earning praise for turning Nevada from one of the states with the least federally protected wilderness to one of the most during his tenure in the Senate.